CalebJohn/joplin-math-mode/README.md

 # Roadmap
 ### TODO
-- [x] Add insert button on context menu for all math lines (can also be done at the block level)
+- [ ] Add insert button on context menu for all math lines
+	- Done but awaiting plugin system fixes
 - [ ] Support an "insert all commands in note" from the menu

 ### Maybe do